collindching/Learning-Exercises/Box Office Revenue Prediction/README.md

 * List comprehensions
 * Conditional expressions

-## Things to for the next project
+## Things to improve on in future projects

-* Allocate more time to exploration, upfront
+* Allocate more time upfront to exploration
+* Analyze outliers with scatterplots, decide to remove or not
 * Separate the data cleaning step (exploration) from data processing step (modeling)
-* Analyze outliers through scatterplots to decide to remove individual observations
+* Use `sklearn.feature_selection` module to speed up feature selection process

 ## References